anseki/jquery-plainmodal/README.md

 ```

 Initialize specified element as modal window.
 The [Open](#open) method can initialize too.
-This is used to initialize without showing modal window at voluntary time.
+This is used to initialize without showing the modal window at voluntary time.
 You can specify `options` to every [Open](#open) method.
 But, if `options` of a element isn't changed, re-initializing it isn't needed.
 Then, you specify `options` to only first [Open](#open) method, or use this method for initializing it only once.
 If you don't customize [Options](#options) (using default all), this method isn't needed because `options` isn't specified to [Open](#open) method, and element is initialized at only first time.